Leyli Rashidi

 Leyli Rashidi (لیلی رشیدی; born 2 February 1973) is an Iranian actress.
 As the daughter of Iranian actor and film director Davoud Rashidi, she started acting from early ages of childhood.

 She received a Canadian Screen Award nomination for Best Supporting Performance in a Film at the 11th Canadian Screen Awards in 2023, for her performance in the film Summer with Hope.

+On 3 February 2026, Rashidi was among several figures in the Iranian film industry who signed a statement supporting the 2025–2026 Iranian protests and condemning the government's response to them.